What is Supply Chain Inventory Optimization?

 Supply chain inventory Optimization is defined as a method of balancing the manufacturers’ capital investment constraints and goals along with the defined service-level goals over a large assortment of stock-keeping units (SKUs) while considering all demand and supply volatility situations.
 It includes the practice of having the right levels of inventory to meet your target service levels while keeping a minimum amount of capital locked for inventory.

 Inventory optimization is also considered as the next level of inventory management for warehouse and supply chain managers.
-Which is why, manufacturers can achieve holistic Inventory Optimization, by considering both supply and demand fluctuations.
+Which is why, manufacturers can achieve holistic Inventory Optimization, by considering both supply and demand fluctuations and minimizing excessive inventory.

-Supply chain inventory Optimization can easily help manufacturers overcome warehouse management and stocking problems.
+Supply chain inventory Optimization can easily help manufacturers overcome warehouse management and stocking problems with reduced inventory.
 Studies show that almost 65% of damaged inventory ends up that way due to the incorrect method of packing, storing, or securing in freight containers.
 Inventory optimization can help overcome these errors to a large extent.
 Also in 2015, the global cost of overstocking goods was $470 billion, while the cost of under-stocking was more than $600 billion.
-With accurate Inventory Optimization, manufacturers can streamline stocking issues using predictive analytics and data-driven insights.
+With accurate Inventory Optimization, manufacturers can streamline working capital requirements and stocking issues using predictive analytics and data-driven insights.

 What are the Important Aspects of Supply chain Inventory Optimization?

-Accurate demand forecasting is an important element of supply chain inventory optimization.
+Accurate demand forecasting is an important element of supply chain inventory optimization solutions.
 Demand and Supply chain forecasting can be done in several ways depending on the kind of products or services involved, the product life cycle, and the industry being catered to.
 Using last year’s or last period’s demand numbers and also using specific request forecasts from the sales teams could be one technique.
-Manufacturers need to have complete knowledge about the specific product lifecycle to accurately forecast demand and to find out where in the lifecycle are those SKUs.
+Manufacturers need to have complete knowledge about the specific amount of inventory and product lifecycle to accurately forecast demand and to find out where in the lifecycle are those SKUs.
 They also need to keep a track of the seasonality trends and new product introductions which can impact demand forecast numbers.

 A good understanding of which products need to be stocked, in what quantities and across what time intervals, is also important.
 Using ABC analysis to stock SKU quantities is a good method as it divides the SKUs based on their annual consumption value.
 It also helps understand the safety stock calculations to address sudden fluctuations in demand, supplier variations, or other unforeseen disruptions.
 Finally, you also need to consider the number of warehouses you have to optimize your inventory to be distributed over your locations in the right quantities at the right time and place.